topel-research-group/Bamboozle/scripts/README.md

 #### Example:
 `fst.py --pop1 Pop_1/ --pop2 Pop_2/`

-ouput: a table and a csv file with the names, positions and Fst value and a summary of the results in a pdf.
+Ouput: a table and a csv file with the names, positions and Fst value and a summary of the results in a pdf.

 `make_plot.py --inputfile pop1_pop2_results.csv --grep "contig_name"`

-ouput: a html file with an interactive plot of the selected contig.
+Ouput: a html file with an interactive plot of the selected contig.

 ### Dependencies